randy408/libspng/docs/decode.md

 The width of the row is the decoded image size divided by `ihdr.height`.

-A return value of `SPNG_EOI` indicates the end of the image.
+For the last row and subsequent calls the return value is `SPNG_EOI`.

 # spng_get_row_info()
 ```c